-Dr. Bhargava received his medical degree from the University of Delhi from Maulana Azad Medical College, where he was honored as “Best Medical Graduate" and was presented with the R. Vishwanathan Gold Medal by then-Vice President of India, Dr. Shankar Dayal Sharma, PhD.
-Dr. Bhargava completed a residency in internal medicine followed by a fellowship in cardiology at the Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh, India.
-At the completion of his residency, he was named “Best Outgoing Postgraduate Student in Medicine.”
-He completed his Advanced Fellowship in Cardiac Electrophysiology and Pacing at Cleveland Clinic, Cleveland, OH and also served as the Chief Fellow for the program.
+Education and Training: Dr. Bhargava received his medical degree from Maulana Azad Medical College, Delhi, India.
+He was adjudged the “Best Medical Graduate" of the University of Delhi and was honored with the R. Vishwanathan Gold Medal by then-Vice President of India, Dr. Shankar Dayal Sharma.
+Dr. Bhargava completed his residency in internal medicine followed by a fellowship in cardiology at the Postgraduate Institute of Medical Education and Research (PGIMER), Chandigarh, India.
+At the completion of his residency, he was named Best Outgoing Postgraduate Student in Medicine.
+He completed his advanced fellowship in cardiac electrophysiology and pacing at Cleveland Clinic, Cleveland, OH, and served as the chief fellow for the program.

-Dr. Bhargava has served as an Assistant Professor of Cardiology at the Postgraduate Institute of Medical Education & Research, Chandigarh, India from 1998 to 2004.
+Dr. Bhargava served as an Assistant Professor of Cardiology at PGIMER from 1998 to 2004.
 Subsequently, he served as an Assistant Professor of Medicine in the Division of Cardiovascular Diseases at the University of Alabama at Birmingham for a year.
-In 2005, he came back and joined as a member of the Professional Staff at Cleveland Clinic in the Section of Cardiac Pacing and Electrophysiology, Department of Cardiovascular Medicine.
-He is also an Assistant Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of the Case Western Reserve University, Cleveland, OH.
+In 2005, he joined Cleveland Clinic as a member of the professional staff in the Section of Cardiac Pacing and Electrophysiology.
+Dr. Bhargava is also currently an Associate Professor of Medicine at the Cleveland Clinic Lerner College of Medicine of Case Western Reserve University, Cleveland, OH.